CleveritDemo/copilot-qa/README.md

 Feature: Automation Test Store

   @test_01
-  Scenario Outline: Add Benefit Bella Bamba to the shopping cart
+  Scenario Outline: Add Tropiques Minerale Loose Bronzer to the shopping cart
     Given I navigate to the Automation Test Store page When I search for the product titled "<productTitle>" And I add the product to the shopping cart